-The Eliza Foundation has identified three major life stressors.
-If looked at closely, they impact our over-all health.
-The first one is caregiving followed by financial stress and relationship Issues.
+Three major life stressors impact our overall health.
+The first one is caregiving, followed by financial stress and relationship issues.
 You can make the connection that caregiving can lead to both financial duress and relationship issues.
 So for many, it is easy to see why caregiving can be viewed in a negative light.

 Just ask me.
 I’m a former caregiver.
-My mom passed away June 2.
+My mom passed away several years ago.
 My sister was her first caregiver.
 She predeceased mom, dying at age 66 from lung cancer.
 Caregivers preceding the ones they care for in death is not uncommon.
-Forty-five percent of Alzheimer’s caregivers have worsened health than other caregivers.
+45% percent of Alzheimer’s caregivers have worsened health than other caregivers.

-After my last physical and prior to mom’s passing, my physician wanted me to come back for a four-month follow-up.
+After my last physical prior to Mom’s passing, my physician wanted me to come back for a four-month follow-up.
 I was taken aback.
-I am in good health, physically fit and make an active commitment to staying that way.
+I was in good health, physically fit and made an active commitment to staying that way.
 However, he saw something I was not seeing – my stress level.
 And he was concerned.

-He must have been on to something because since mom passed, I have been told I look younger and that I have never been more relaxed.
+He must have been on to something because since Mom passed, I have been told I look younger and that I have never been more relaxed.
 Does that mean I was miserable in my caregiving?
-No not at all.
-I enjoyed the 2 ½ years with mom immensely.
+No, not at all.
+I enjoyed the two and a half years with Mom immensely.
 We spent more time together, talked more deeply and grew closer.
 But you have to be vigilant about your good health.

 Caregivers often think that they have to go it alone.
 Some are afraid to self-identify for fear of repercussions at work or in their social circles.
 However, caregiving is becoming more mainstream.
-Remember when someone you knew that you were aware of someone who was impacted by cancer?
+Remember when someone you knew was impacted by cancer?
 Well, dementia and Alzheimer’s are the diseases that can’t be avoided in the 21st Century.